 Sustainable shoes: Allbirds + Rothy’s Quick TAke

 As I try out new brands, I wanted to include a few that are making big effort towards sustainability like these two innovative companies.
 Nick can’t get enough of his water resistant Allbirds Mizzles (see women’s version).
-We’re currently traveling in cold, damp Seattle & Vancouver and he keeps buzzing in my ear how toasty warm, dry and comfy his feet are in these (although we would not suggest submerging them in a puddle or anything).
+We’re currently traveling in the cold, damp Pacific Northwest and he keeps buzzing in my ear how toasty warm, dry and comfy his feet are in these (although we would not suggest submerging them in a puddle or anything).
 Since the wool Mizzles are pretty warm, one of Allbirds’ lighter weight fabrics will better suit those in a mild climate.

 On Rothy’s, I know I’m quite late to the brand, but since a lot of you still have questions I’m working on a more detailed review comparing their core styles.
 In the meantime, here’s some quick thoughts on their The Point after a few months of wear (I haven’t machine washed mine yet):